rachitest/Resume/Generic/rendercv_output/Rachit_Sabharwal_CV.md

 - Establish good DevOps practices, architect repository structures, author comprehensive documentation, and implement CI/CD pipelines to streamline development and testing processes
 - Perform data cleaning, wrangling and integration on medium-sized datasets containing PII using Microsoft Excel, Python, and R
 - Plan and enact a test suite for both code and data spanning the entire data engineering and data science life-cycle from data ingestion to report generation
+- Create, deploy, and maintain multiple dashboards for the DETECT ( Detection of Elder Abuse Through Emergency Care Technicians) randomized clinical trial
-- Author and edit manuscripts
+- Author and edit manuscripts for DETECT

 ## The University of Texas Health Science Center at Houston, School of Public Health, Biostatistics and Data Science - Graduate Research Assistant (Doctoral)